Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Parallelisation of continuous-time LQT

 \subsection{Parallel solution of optimal LQT control}

-To obtain the parallel solution of optimal LQT control, we first need to compute the elements (conditional value functions) that are used in the parallel scan algorithm (see Theorem \ref{the:parallel_HJB}).
-The elements $a_{j}$ for $j<T$ can be computed by solving the conditional backward or forward HJB equations, given by Theorems \ref{thm:Backward_HJB_LQT} and \ref{thm:Forward_HJB_LQT}, with the boundary conditions given in \eqref{eq:abcej_boundary}.
-The element $a_{T}$ is given by $V(x,t_{f})=V(x,t_{f};0,t_{f}^+)$ of the form \eqref{eq:LQT_V_form1} with parameters
+To obtain the parallel solution of optimal LQT control using the parallel scan algorithm, we first need to compute the elements (conditional value functions), see Theorem \ref{the:parallel_HJB}.
+The elements $a_{j}$ for $j\in\{0,\ldots,T-1\}$ in \eqref{eq:a_j} where $V(\cdot,t_{j};\cdot,t_{j+1})$ is of the form \eqref{eq:LQT_V_form1}. can be computed by solving the conditional backward or forward HJB equations, given by Theorems \ref{thm:Backward_HJB_LQT} and \ref{thm:Forward_HJB_LQT}, with the boundary conditions given in \eqref{eq:abcej_boundary}.
+The element